About GradePrecision

 Publishing and quality controls

 Each release is reviewed for calculation consistency, content clarity, and route-level behavior.
-We apply validation checks to ensure that canonical URLs, page metadata, and index signals remain stable as new tools and guides are published.
+We apply validation checks to ensure canonical URLs, page metadata, and index signals remain stable.

 What GradePrecision is and is not

 GradePrecision is an academic planning aid.
-It is not an official grading authority, and results should always be checked against your institution’s syllabus, handbook, and policy rules.
-Grading systems can vary by department, country, and module weighting format.
+It is not an official grading authority, and results should always be checked against your institution’s syllabus and policy rules.

 Our goal is to give you a reliable baseline for decisions, so you can move from uncertainty to a concrete next step with less friction.

-GradePrecision is used by students planning near-term assessment outcomes, by learners comparing international grading frameworks, and by users who need a consistent way to test multiple scenarios under time pressure.
-It is especially useful when deadlines are close and assumptions must be checked quickly.
+GradePrecision is used by students planning near-term assessment outcomes, by learners comparing international grading frameworks, and by users testing multiple scenarios under time pressure.

-We keep language practical and concise so users can make decisions without reading unnecessary theory.
-Where policy interpretation matters, we direct users to verify institutional rules before relying on estimated outcomes.
+Where policy interpretation matters, users should verify institutional rules before relying on estimated outcomes.

-We treat consistency as a product requirement.
-Canonical URL policy, security headers, and route-level behavior checks are maintained to keep the platform stable as content grows.
-We also monitor for structural regressions that could reduce crawl clarity or user trust.
+Canonical URL policy, security headers, and route-level checks are maintained to keep the platform stable as content grows.

-When we update formulas or guidance, we align associated pages in the same release window to avoid mismatch between outputs and explanations.
+When formulas or guidance change, associated pages are aligned in the same release window to avoid mismatch between outputs and explanations.

 Grade dashboard interface preview